The Silverwake Angle

 The Rise of Floating Temples

-While early icons like the Ferrari Daytona and the Lamborghini Countach stood as posters on the adolescent walls of the 1980s and '90s — symbols of luxury aspirationalism — those machines have been gentrified into mass-produced collectibles.
-You can lease a Ferrari now.
-Scroll hard enough and you'll see one parked next to a Chick-fil-A.
+While early icons like the Ferrari Daytona and the Lamborghini Countach stood as posters on the adolescent walls of the 1980s and '90s — symbols of luxury aspirationalism — those machines have recently been gentrified into mass-produced collectibles.
+Everyone can lease a Ferrari now.
+Scroll hard enough and you'll see one parked next to a Chick-fil-A

 True luxury?
-It never went loud.
-It went quiet, monumental, bespoke.
+It went monumental, bespoke.
 The yacht became a moving island of refined intent.
 A floating micro-utopia shaped by the bleeding edge of architecture, sculpture and engineering precision.
-This is where artistry, privacy and power collide, wrapped in brushed aluminum and Belgian linen.
+This is where artistry, privacy and power collide, wrapped in brushed aluminum and Belgian linen

 1980s-90s Luxury